yard

 Early spring can also work if you avoid saturated ground.
 If soil sticks to your shovel like brownie batter, wait a week.

-Warm-season grasses like zoysia sod strips and St. Augustine squares prefer late spring into early summer when soil stays above 65°F at 4 inches.
+Warm-season grasses like zoysia sod strips prefer late spring into early summer when soil stays above 65°F at 4 inches.
+St. Augustine squares need the same warm, active-growth window.

 Never regrade when the ground is frozen.
 You will create air pockets that collapse once it thaws.